 Sport Psychology Quotes By Coaches

-John Wooden is considered by many as the first real mental coach in sport.
+John Wooden is considered by many as the first real mental coach in sports.
 He was either the first or one of the first to really take the mental side of performance seriously.
-In this sport psychology quote he highlights the importance of never ending learning.
+In this sport psychology quote, he highlights the importance of never-ending learning.

 “Comfort the challenged, and challenge the comfortable”Ric Charlesworth

 This quote is more or less about the concept of flow.
-Flow is basically trying to find the sweet-spot between too easy and too hard.
-As coaches or psychologists we’re trying to help those we work with to not only find this middle ground.
-But we also want them to have the skills to thrive once they find it.
+Flow is basically trying to find the sweet spot between too easy and too hard.
+As coaches or psychologists, we’re trying to help those we work with to not only find this middle ground.
+But we also want them to have the skills to thrive once they find them.